ewallah/moodle-enrol_coursecompleted/README.md

 ## Enrolment on course completed

 * With this plugin it is possible to create a chain of courses.
-The moment a student completes a course, he/she is automatically enrolled in one or more courses.
-But it can also be used to give a user another role when he/she completes the course.
+The moment a student completes a course, the person is automatically enrolled in one or more courses.
+But it can also be used to give a user another role after completing the course.
 * Administrators can also enrol users who completed past courses.
 * Administrators can bulk modify and delete users (works only when 1 instance is installed [MDL-66652](https://tracker.moodle.org/browse/MDL-66652)).
 * When a user is part of a group in the first course, the user will also be part of the group with the same name in the second course.